 PRO TIP: Use an interactive tutorial to walk users through new features.
 This ensures they fully understand how to take advantage of the new functionality.

-GRADUAL PERMISSION REQUESTS: We know from research users who have push enabled will open an app 3x more often than users with push disabled.
-We also know that asking users for permission to send them push notifications during their first app visit is a major faux pas.
+EFFECTIVE PERMISSION REQUESTS: We know from research users who have push enabled will open an app 3x more often than users with push disabled.
+We also know that asking users for permission to send them push notifications during their first app visit is a major faux pas unless it is at the end of a compelling onboarding campaign that clearly showcases the benefit to the user.
 Users need to see the value in your app before they’ll be willing to grant you permission to reach them.
 Tit for tat.
-The same goes for any other permissions you want to ask users for, such as enabling location tracking so that you can send them geo-push notifications when they’re near one of your brick and mortar locations.
-Rather, you should wait until a user returns to the app for the second or third time before you ask for any sort of permission.
-Additionally, you should only ask for one permission at a time.
+The same goes for any other permissions you want to ask users for, such as enabling location tracking so that you can send them location based push notifications when they’re near one of your brick and mortar locations.
+The ask needs to clearly depict the what’s in it for your consumer.

 PRO TIP: Increase the likelihood that a user will enable the permission by leading with an incentive.
 For example, a user might want to enable push notifications because they’ll get told the instant an item in their wish list gets discounted.
 When users understand that the reason you’re asking for something is to provide value to them, they’re much more inclined to agree.